B.A. (Honours) in Arts & Humanities

 Year 1

-Students must study all six subject streams – History; Psychology; English & the Creative Imagination; Philosophy; Theology; and, Politics & Society – to explore each of the disciplines that are offered in this programme.
+Students study modules across all six subject pathways – History; Psychology; English & the Creative Imagination; Philosophy; Theology; and, Politics & Society – to explore each of the disciplines that are offered in this programme.

-You will select two electives in Semester 1 and Semester 2 from those marked (E).
+You will select two electives in Semester 1 and two in Semester 2 from those marked (E).

 Subject Group Semester 1 Semester 2